Cardross, Argyll & Bute

 Visit the Hinterland website for further information: www.hinterland.org

 A Modernist Icon

 Designed by Glasgow architects Andy MacMillan and Isi Metzstein of the renowned Gillespie, Kidd and Coia architectural practice for the Catholic Archdiocese of Glasgow, St Peter’s was completed and consecrated in 1966.
-It went on to win the RIBA royal gold medal for architecture, however after 25 years of decline the buildings are now registered as one of the World Monuments Fund’s most endangered cultural landmarks.
+It went on to win the RIBA royal gold medal for architecture.
+However, the building was only in use as a training college for priests for 14 years.
+After 30 years of abandonment and decline the buildings are now registered as one of the World Monuments Fund’s most endangered cultural landmarks.

+The seminary buildings were originally designed to wrap around the existing baronial manor, Kilmahew House, which was destroyed by fire and eventually demolished in 1995, with only the footprint of the house’s foundations visible today.
 The seminary’s international significance links to the work of the architect Le Corbusier, and specifically his monastery of Sainte-Marie-de la Tourette near Lyon in France.
-At St Peter’s there was rare group value in the highly charged relationship of the new buildings both to each other and to the original 19th century house and in their acutely sensitive response to its immediate setting – a relationship that is still legible despite current dereliction.
+With St Peter’s, there was rare group value in the highly charged relationship of the new buildings both to each other and to the original 19th century house and in their acutely sensitive response to its immediate setting – a relationship that is still legible despite current dereliction.

 A Future Reclaimed

 Our vision is to create the UK’s first intentional modernist ruin.